danadesrosiers/silex-annotation-provider/README.md

 Service
 =======
 When registered, an instance of AnnotationService is available via $app['annot'];  The AnnotationService's process() method parses annotations in a class to configure controllers.
-It is usually not necesary to use the service directly.
+It is usually not necessary to use the service directly.
 AnnotationService->process() takes 3 arguments:
 * **controllerName**: The fully qualified class name of the controller to process.
 * **isServiceController**: This matters because Silex expects a different string representation of a controller method for ServiceControllers.
 Default: false.